alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 featured_post: false
 comments: false
 sitemap: true
+img_path: /assets/img/posts/2022-03-16-how-to-create-infrastructure-with-cdk/
 ---
+---

 ## TLDR

-I will explain the basics of CDK in practice: how cdk works and how to deploy a cdk project from scratch.
+I will explain the basics of CDK in practice: how CDK works and how to deploy a CDK project from scratch.

-In addition, I will share the source code of my cdk project used to create the infrastructure of my blog.
+In addition, I will share the source code of my CDK project used to create the infrastructure of my blog.

 ## Introduction